Russians in Ukraine: Russian language

 According to 2006 survey by Research & Branding Group (Donetsk) 39% of Ukrainian citizens think that the rights of the Russophones are violated because the Russian language is not official in the country, whereas 38% of the citizens have the opposite position.
 According to annual surveys by the Institute of Sociology of the National Academy of Sciences 43.9% to 52.0% of the total population of Ukraine supports the idea of granting the status of state language to Russian.
 At the same time, this is not viewed as an important issue by most of Ukraine's citizens.
 On a cross-national survey involving ranking the 30 important political issues, the legal status of the Russian language was ranked 26th, with only 8% of respondents (concentrated primarily in Crimea and Donetsk) feeling that this was an important issue.

 Russian continues to dominate in several regions and in Ukrainian businesses, in leading Ukrainian magazines, and other printed media.
 Russian language in Ukraine still dominates the everyday life in some areas of the country.

-On February 23, 2014, the Ukrainian parliament adopted a bill to repeal the 2012 law on minority languages, which—if signed by the Ukrainian President—would have established Ukrainian as the sole official state language of all Ukraine, including Crimea which is populated by a Russian-speaking majority.
+On February 23, 2014, the Ukrainian parliament adopted a bill to repeal the 2012 law on minority languages, which—if signed by the Ukrainian president—would have established Ukrainian as the sole official state language of all Ukraine, including Crimea which is populated by a Russian-speaking majority.
 Repeal of the law was met with great disdain in Southern and Eastern Ukraine.
 The Christian Science Monitor reported: "The [adoption of this bill] only served to infuriate Russian-speaking regions, [who] saw the move as more evidence that the antigovernment protests in Kiev that toppled Yanukovich's government were intent on pressing for a nationalistic agenda."
-A proposal to repeal the law was vetoed on 28 February 2014 by acting President Oleksandr Turchynov.
+A proposal to repeal the law was vetoed on 28 February 2014 by acting president Oleksandr Turchynov.
 On 28 February 2018 the Constitutional Court of Ukraine ruled the 2012 law on minority languages unconstitutional.

 On September 25, 2017, a new law on education was signed by President Petro Poroshenko (draft approved by Rada on September 5, 2017) which says that Ukrainian language is the language of education at all levels except for one or more subjects that are allowed to be taught in two or more languages, namely English or one of the other official languages of the European Union.
 The law faced criticism from officials in Russia and Hungary.
 According to the New Europe:

 The Unian reported that "A ban on the use of cultural products, namely movies, books, songs, etc., in the Russian language in the public has been introduced" in the Lviv Oblast in September 2018.

 Authors

 Some authors born in Ukraine who write in the Russian language, notably Marina and Sergey Dyachenko and Vera Kamsha, were born in Ukraine, but moved to Russia at some point.
-Marina and Sergey Dyachenko moved to California.
+Marina and Sergey Dyachenko later moved to California.